mariadb-corporation/MaxScale/Documentation/Filters/RewriteFilter.md

 For scan and replace the regex_grammar must be set to something else than Native.
 An example will illustrate the usage.

-Replace all occurrances of "wrong_table_name" with "correct_table_name".
+Replace all occurrences of "wrong_table_name" with "correct_table_name".
-Further, if the replacement was made then replace all occurrances of wrong_column_name with correct_column_name.
+Further, if the replacement was made then replace all occurrences of wrong_column_name with correct_column_name.
 ```
 %%